-(Filmed on my iPhone, which explains the narrow image.)
+(Filmed on my iPhone while holding it the wrong way, which explains the narrow image.)

 The good news is I managed to have a landscaper show up.
 He spent over and hour surveying the yard and listening to what I would like to do.
 We discussed options and he said he would present me with different sets of estimates so I could pick which works best for the budget… and that was it.
 I have not heard from him since.
 Sigh.
 I suppose it will take more prodding on my part to get someone to be inspired to do their job.

 More plants have been arriving and still there are no beds in which to plant them.
 We have been planting the various bare root plants and bulbs in containers we had left over from the move.
 Thankfully we kept quite a few of them otherwise I am not sure what we would have done.